faircloth-lab/phyluce/docs/installation.rst

 .. attention:: We do not support phyluce_ on Windows.

-.. attention:: We build and test the binaries available through conda_ using 64-bit operating systems that include:
+.. note:: We build and test the binaries available through conda_ using 64-bit operating systems that include:

    - Apple OSX 10.9.x